YiYunLiao/SoftwareStudioAssignment6/README.md

 # _Software Studio Assignment6 **Team3**_ #
-## **Explanations Of Design** ##
+## **Explanation of the Design** ##
 ####Operation
-*	Click a character: The character will be added to network or put back to original place
+*	Click a character: The character will be added to network or put back to original place.
-*	Click on button "ADD ALL": All of the characters will be added to network
+*	Click on button "ADD ALL": All of the characters will be added to network.
-*	Click on button "CLEAR": All of the characters on network will be put back to original places
+*	Click on button "CLEAR": All of the characters on network will be put back to original places.
-*	Press 1~7 on keyboard and release it: Change the episode displayed
+*	Press 1~7 on keyboard and release it: Change the episode displayed.

+####Visualization
+*	The width of each link is visualized based on the value of the link.
+*	Littile circles are animated when being clicked or clicking effective button.

 ####Add Character
 ![alt text](/picture/add.gif "Add Character")